-Eye blinks; movements of eyeballs and tongue; face, head and neck muscle contractions; cardiac rhythms; frequency of the alternating current supply to the equipment (steady state 50 or 60 Hz) are the major sources of artifacts in scalp EEG (for a nice overview see ref.
+Eye blinks; movements of eyeballs and tongue; face, head and neck muscle contractions; cardiac rhythms; frequency of the alternating current supply to the equipment (steady state 50 or 60 Hz) are the major sources of artifacts in scalp EEG (for a nice overview see Ref.
 [36]).
 Some of these may be avoided if the subject follows appropriate guidelines.
 For the others, automated artifact detection and removal techniques are the most practical solutions.
-When the patterns of artifacts is different from the patterns of evoked potential artificial NN (ANN) can theoretically be used to separate the artifacts out from the EEG.
-Some advancement in this direction has been reported in [37] - [46].
+When the patterns of artifacts are different from the patterns of evoked potential ANNs can theoretically be used to separate the artifacts out from the EEG.
+Some advancement in this direction has been reported in [37-46].

 Various features of artifacts are extracted and fed into the input of an ANN to train it.
-At the end of training success rate of an RBF network has been reported to be 75% in artifact detection [43].
+At the end of the training, success rate of a radial basis function (RBF) network has been reported to be 75% in artifact detection [43].